MystenLabs/sui/doc/src/explore/tutorials.md

  | |
 ```

-Player O now tries to put a marker at (0, 0) (note, in the second call, the second argument comes from the created objects in the first call):
+Player O now tries to put a mark at (0, 0) (note, in the second call, the second argument comes from the created objects in the first call):
 ```
 $ ./wallet --no-shell call --package $PACKAGE --module TicTacToe --function send_mark_to_game --args \"0x$OCAP\" \"0x$ADMIN\" 0 0 --gas $O_GAS --gas-budget 1000
 ----- Certificate ----